edulim/Linux-Immersion/README.md

-# Linux, Immersion and Language Acquisition
+# UNIX, Immersion and Language Acquisition
-Resources for Linux users who are acquiring languages by immersion.
+Resources for UNIX-like system users who are acquiring languages by immersion.
+Examples shown use japanese as the target language.

-This repository provides files and instructions to replicate [a typical workflow when mining cards](https://www.youtube.com/watch?v=CfvDKgNUSi8) in a Linux system.
+This repository provides files and instructions to replicate [a typical workflow when mining cards](https://www.youtube.com/watch?v=CfvDKgNUSi8) in a UNIX-like (GNU/Linux, BSDs, MacOS) system.
+In a Windows system the workflow for creating flashcards depends on ShareX, which is free software but isn't available for other platforms

 Using simple command line tools like `xclip`, `imagemagick`, `arecord` and `ffmpeg`, it's possible to make scripts with dependencies that most users